Add an Air Policy to your travel policy to help your bookers and travelers find flights and fares that work for both them and your company.

 Step 3: Scroll down to the Flight Policy area and enter the policy details, including:

-• Maximum airfare for domestic and international trips and minimum advance purchase required.
+- Maximum airfare & purchase window: Maximum airfare for domestic and international trips and minimum advance purchase (days before departure) are required.

-• Authorized cabin controlling whether travelers can book economy or premium cabins on domestic and international trips, and which airlines are allowed.
-Also the amount that travelers can spend on premium seating and Southwest EarlyBird boarding.
+- Cabin & seats: Authorized cabin controlling whether travelers can book economy or premium cabins on domestic and international trips, you can also allow higher cabin classes for longer flights (by total flight duration in hours) if your company policy allows that, and mark upgrades within the same cabin (like refundable and extra fares) as out of policy.
+Also the amount that travelers can spend on premium seating.

-• The amount over lowest logistical fares (the market rates) that travelers can book.
+- Lowest logical airfare: The amount over lowest logistical fares (the market rates) that travelers can book, within the time window and additional stops you specify.

 Once you've selected your options, click Save at the bottom to commit each section.